 - The brand already has too much workload and is having a tough time meeting deadlines.

 - The research data of the market is entirely outdated and does not affect the present.

 - The company is facing high rental costs causing huge cash flow problems.

-- Furthermore, the record keeping system of the company is weak.
+- Furthermore, the record-keeping system of the company is weak.

 Externally Affecting Factors

-Moreover, following opportunities and threats are supposed to affect the product’s performance externally, according to the company’s SWOT analysis example.
+Moreover, the following opportunities and threats are supposed to affect the product’s performance externally, according to the company’s SWOT analysis example.

 - The customers are loyal to our product and cause.